shashankeeda/javaGit_warmup_problems/README.md

 Github is a web-based version control system.
 All assignments in this class will be posted and submitted using github.
 Create a github user account if you do not already have one and sign up for the [Student Developer Pack](https://education.github.com/pack).

 It is easy to access github from IntelliJ.
 Here is a video that shows you how to clone a github repository  (create a copy of it on your local machine)  in IntelliJ: https://www.youtube.com/watch?v=DRKrzN0LwUw
 Once you clone the skeleton code to IntelliJ, you can fill in the code in the provided Java classes and run each class to test if your methods work correctly (I added a main method to each class, although it's not ideal from the design point of view).
-There is no need for you to submit your code since this problems are just for practice.

 ### Practice Questions

 This practice assignment contains the following classes: `ConversionsHelper`, `MathHelper`, `ArrayHelper`, and `StringHelper`.
-To complete this practice assignment, complete each class as specified in the comments above each method and the `//TODO` notes in each class.
+To complete this assignment, complete each class as specified in the comments above each method and the `//TODO` notes in each class.
 It is recommended you complete the classes in the order specified below:

 1. `ConversionHelper`
 2. `MathHelper`